vinc456/vinc456.github.io/README.md

 > This is why I constantly work to become a better storyteller, both for personal and professional reasons.
 You must promulgate the narrative surrounding yourself and your work or someone else will.

 I prefer to remain annonymous and keep private as much as possible.
-This unfortunately goes against the zeitgeist in an time where it is popular to [write essays](https://www.linkedin.com/pulse/leaving-microsoft-paul-richardson/) to announce a departure from a job, share what you ate for lunch on Instagram/Facebook/Github and even personal blogs to some extent, etc. Unfortunately humans absolutely require a narrative surrounding anything with which they consider themselves associated with.
-It’s vastly superior to that being one provided by you versus one invented for use by those who know you.
+This unfortunately goes against the zeitgeist in an time where it is popular to [write essays](https://www.linkedin.com/pulse/leaving-microsoft-paul-richardson/) to announce a departure from a job, share what you ate for lunch on Instagram/Facebook/Github and even personal blogs to some extent, etc.

+Time spent talking about your work is time you could be spend getting things done.
+Unfortunately humans absolutely require a narrative surrounding anything with which they consider themselves associated with.
+It’s vastly superior to that being one provided by you (by human resources, hiring managers) versus one invented for use by those who know you.
 So here I am, enjoy the story.

 ### January 9, 2019
 I've been playing around with Jekyll for two days and it is unfortunate that I have to install some Ruby packages like Bundler if I wish to [Setting up your GitHub Pages site locally with Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler) This could all be done within a VM but I also find the workflow and Jekyll itself to be rather cumbersome.
 So for now I am forced to test changes by pushing directly to production, sometimes without of even previewing my changes.
 In 2019 there must be some better alternative.